openpnp/openpnp/Axis-Interlock-Actuator.md

 ![Pneumatic Z](https://user-images.githubusercontent.com/9963310/98463670-25b3ad80-21bd-11eb-96bf-3f56d9fab4a1.png)

 Use this configuration to create a pneumatic nozzle (formerly known as a "Marek Nozzle").
-Create a [[virtual Z axis|Machine-Axes#referencevirtualaxis]] and assign it to the nozzle.
+Create a [[virtual Z axis|Machine-Axes#referencevirtualaxis]] and [[map it to the nozzle|Mapping Axes]].
 Then create the InterlockActuator shown here to actuate ON the pneumatic valve to physically move up the nozzle when the virtual axis is about to move to its Safe Z coordinate (actuation _before_ the move).
 It will actuate OFF to move the Nozzle down when the virtual Z axis has completed a move that leaves the Safe Z coordinate (actuation _after_ the move).

 **Notes:**
 * In case of a  [[virtual axis|Machine-Axes#referencevirtualaxis]] the Safe Z coordinate is the same as the home coordinate.